 Where to find the best Pad Thai in Bangkok is likely one of the most heavily disputed topics in the local culinary scene.

 There are those who say that you can’t name and shame a list of the ‘best’ Pad Thai dishes in the city because such a thing doesn’t exist.
 There are those who claim that it exists everywhere.
 There are those that will list out directions rather than place names (“corner of Narathiwas 24, Sukhumvit 12, 22, or Soi Bearing”), because they know street food stalls reign supreme here.
-And then there are those who are lost, hungry, and just plain and simply in search of a little guidance in the field.
+And then there are those who are lost, hungry, and just simply in search of a little guidance in the field.

 Our roundup — we’re sure you’ve guessed it — caters to the latter group.